Bereaved families blame Boeing after Ethiopia crash report

 By Jason Neely and Duncan Miriri

-ADDIS ABABA, Ethiopia/NAKURU, Kenya April 5 (Reuters) - M ourning families of Ethiopian Airlines passengers who died in last month's crash are asking awkward and angry questions of U.S. planemaker Boeing after closely following a preliminary report into the disaster.
+ADDIS ABABA, Ethiopia/NAKURU, Kenya (Reuters) - Mourning families of Ethiopian Airlines passengers who died in last month's crash are asking awkward and angry questions of U.S. planemaker Boeing after closely following a preliminary report into the disaster.

 Though Ethiopian investigators' remit was not to find blame, they implicitly pointed at Boeing by recommending it fix a faulty system and saying pilots followed pre-established procedures, before the 737 MAX crashed killing all 157 on board.